CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costopt-31.png)

  > **Forecast:** Cost forecasts display a projection of your projected costs for the given time period based on your recent spending.
-You can see when the forecasted spend is going to exceed the budget threshold if you put up a budget in Cost analysis.
+You can see when the forecasted spending is going to exceed the budget threshold if you put up a budget in Cost analysis.
 For up to a year, the prediction model can anticipate future costs.

 5. You can play with the different filters provided here to analyze the cost, such as: